Aishu020/BigBlue/README.md

 ## About
-Wedeo is a video conferencing platform with realtime chat abilities using WebRTC and Web Sockets.
+BigBlue is a video conferencing platform with realtime chat abilities using WebRTC and Web Sockets.
 Live: https://wedeo.netlify.app/

 ## Technologies Used